mmxw/Notes/grunt-webpack.md

 - What it does (in the context of our project) is that it takes angular *modules* (the `module` in angular 1.x are not really modules in the ES6 sense...<sup>[1](#footnote1)</sup>), compiles, minifies, lints, and concatenates them in the right order into one big file;

 - Reasons people replaced it:
   - wanted specialized tools for generating build output (bundles).
-Mostly people use WebPack for this now
+Mostly people use Webpack for this now
   - people wanted simpler task runners: these people use npm scripts
   - people wanted more easily-customizable task runners that required fewer plugins: these people switched to **gulp**